-The strategic nature of sport includes “the fake,” or “jukes,” and other forces to overwhelm or confuse opponents and up to this point, entertainment and politics function with useful metaphors, but that is where it stops.
+The strategic nature of sport includes “the fake,” or “jukes,” and other team behaviors that overwhelm or confuse opponents.
 The remaining components of leadership needed to achieve a political end require a series of projects, guided by priorities and measured by the policy.
 Each project (or play) requires a full understanding of the resource implications of each effort and an evaluation scheme useful for producing adjustments, new strategies, projects, priorities, and policies.

 June began with the Urban Institute’s (UI) promotion of the Fiscal Summit.
 One of the preliminary papers was on a fiscal policy entitled what if “Congress does nothing” (here) that describes the exponential growth in the debt neatly packaged for a takeover by the “other party.”
 At the end of June, UI Tweets took a look at the cities that make homelessness a crime and the increase in the demand for affordable housing.
 The Urban Institute’s remaining concerns in June were many, such as the difficulty of lowering the cost of higher education.